 Split Tunneling That Works by App and IP

-Not only can you route individual apps outside the VPN tunnel — say, your banking or food delivery apps — but you can also set specific IP addresses to bypass the VPN.
-That’s useful if you’re connecting to local servers, printers, or smart home devices that just don’t play well with encrypted traffic.
-In our tests, we used it to keep our smart thermostat and home media server on the local network while the rest of our traffic stayed encrypted, and it worked flawlessly.
+Split tunneling is standard on premium VPNs, but PIA takes it a step further.
+Not only can you route individual apps outside the VPN tunnel, but you can also set specific IP addresses to bypass the VPN.
+Useful if you’re connecting to local servers, printers, or smart home devices that don’t play well with encrypted traffic.

 A Smarter Kill Switch With Two Modes